 Folk Art of Latin America: Center for Latin American and Caribbean Studies 50th Anniversary

-- Type:Central Core
+- Location:Central Core

 The Center for Latin American and Caribbean Studies (CLACS) begins its celebration of its 50th anniversary as a formal unit of the College of Liberal Arts and Sciences with an exhibit of folk art at the Spurlock Museum.
 “Cultural Diversity” is one of the defining features of this important area of the world, and it is understood through interdisciplinarity for which the University of Illinois at Urbana-Champaign is well recognized internationally.
 CLACS here supports and promotes a distinguished program and a highly collegial and talented group of faculty and students.